uvaai/ml2/_schedules/3 Electives Fall/index.md

 ## Practical assistance

-There are 5 slots of 2.5 hours scheduled every week for practical assistance, where you can ask any questions to the TA's of the minor.
+There are 5 slots of 3 hours scheduled every week for practical assistance, where you can ask any questions to the staff of the course.
 During these hours you can use the "Assistance" feature on the main [minor AI website](https://minai.proglab.nl/), using the question mark symbol in the top right corner of that page.
 Please use this feature instead of raising your hand in class, as it ensures that all questions get handled in the order that they are asked.
 Questions can of be about any part of the course, just make sure to mention what assignment you're working on.
-For your location, please list the table you are working at, so the TA handling your question knows where to find you when it is your turn.
+For your location, please list the table you are working at, so the staff member handling your question knows where to find you when it is your turn.

-### Scheduling practical assistance
+### Practical assistance schedule

 All practical assistance will be in the main room of the minor AI, **L0.11** in the Lab42 building of Science Park, and will be scheduled as follows:

-* On Mondays from 13:30 to 16:00
+* On Mondays from 10:00 to 13:00
-* On Tuesdays, Wednesdays, and Thursdays, Fridays from 10:00 to 12:30
+* On Tuesdays, Wednesdays, and Thursdays, Fridays from 14:00 to 17:00

+You may join any of these scheduled slots to ask your questions.
+Note that attendance might be taken during the practicals, even though attendance is not mandatory.
+This is mainly to monitor the usage of each of the sessions, and ensure there is enough space and assistance for those present.

 ### TA Slack